geoff-maddock/dungeon-designer/README.md

 - Add color requirements to cells (red, orange, yellow, green, blue, purple)
 - Create wall boundaries between cells

+### Adventure Boards
+- Dungeon: Explore a dungeon, fight monsters, gain experience, find treasure and relics.
+- Tower: Encounter various magical energies and traps, accrue magic, and battle a powerful wizard at the top.
+- Forest: Gather resources, improve abilities, heal your character, sell for gold, and earn special bonuses.
+Beware of danger.
+- City: Visit various city establishments to earn bonuses based on the cards you drew or played, spend resources, and visit multiple times.

 ### Card-Based Gameplay
 - Simulates a card drawing system using standard playing cards
 - Cards trigger the placement of predetermined shapes on the board